akka/akka-management/docs/src/main/paradox/discovery/index.md

 You'll also have to add a named port, by default `akkamgmthttp`, and ensure that Akka Management's HTTP interface is bound to this port.

+It is also possible to limit the discovery to addresses on a specific subnet.
+To enable this filtering mechanism, you can set `akka.discovery.marathon-api.expected-cluster-subnet` to the expected subnet (e.g. 192.168.1.0/24)

 ### Dependencies and usage

 This is a separate JAR file: